 Length of Time for Litigation

-The Massachusetts construction accident lawyers at our firm are dedicated to helping our clients get the damages they deserve in their potential cases.
+The Massachusetts construction accident lawyers at The Law Office of John.
+J Sheehan are dedicated to helping our clients get the damages they deserve in their potential cases.
 Filing a lawsuit so soon after a serious accident could be stressful for a victim, and we want to address all your concerns.

 Call Our Firm about the Statute of Limitations in a Construction Injuries Lawsuit

 After being injured at a construction site, it could be a burden to learn that you now need to file your lawsuit quickly to avoid losing your right to litigation.
-Fortunately, our Boston worker’s comp attorneys are here to assist you.
-John Sheehan and the legal team at our firm have many decades of experience, and we are confident that we will make sure that your case is filed prior to the statute of limitations deadline.
+Fortunately, our Boston workers’ compensation lawyers are here to assist you.
+John Sheehan and his legal team have decades of experience, and we are confident that we will make sure that your case is filed prior to the statute of limitations deadline.
 Call us at (617) 925-6407 for a free consultation.